 The expected volatility is based on the historical volatility (based on the remaining life of the options) adjusted for any expected changes in future volatility due to publicly available information.
-The number of stock options include 13,812,500 options associated with the Arrangement which are all exercisable as May 31, 2017.
+The number of stock options include 13,812,500 options associated with the Arrangement to acquire Orex (note 22) which are all exercisable as at December 31, 2017.